jfrog/artifactory-docker-examples/README.md

 - PostgreSQL database serving Artifactory

-#### Artifactory HA with PostgreSQL and Nginx for load balancing and https support
+##### Artifactory HA with PostgreSQL and Nginx for load balancing and https support
-Compose file: `examples/artifactory-ha-nginx-ssl.yml`
+`examples/artifactory-ha-shared-data.yml`
 This example starts the following containers

 - Nginx exposed on ports 80 and 443